Hierarchical clustering with maximum density paths and mixture models: Experimental setup

+\paragraph{Baselines.} We compare our method against recent hierarchical distance-based algorithms UniForCE \citep{vardakas2023UniForCE} and SMMP \citep{guan2022smmp} as well as agglomerative clustering using Ward's linkage \citep{ward1963hierarchical}.
+As an example of algorithms that merge clusters using dip-statistics we use the method from \citet{Weis2022} under the name GWG-dip .
+We also compare against the state-of-the-art non-hierarchical clustering algorithms HDBSCAN \citep{campello2013density} and Leiden \citep{traag2019louvain}.
+Further, we show the performance of pure Gaussian mixture models without cluster merging.
+We tune hyperparameters for each baseline individually.
+For t-NEB, we overcluster with 25 mixture components (20 for MNIST-Nd) and otherwise chose hyperparameters that we found to be stable (details and concrete values in \cref{app:hyperparameters}).

-\paragraph{Evaluation.} We assess clustering quality using the adjusted Rand index (ARI) \citep{hubert1985comparing}, which quantifies pairwise similarity between cluster assignments.
+\paragraph{Evaluation.} We use the adjusted Rand index (ARI) \citep{hubert1985comparing} to compare computed clusterings against the ground truth.
 An ARI of 1 indicates perfect agreement (up to label permutations), 0 reflects random partitioning, and negative values suggest worse-than-chance alignment.
-On our synthetic datasets, we use ARI to compare predicted clusters to the ground truth.
-As our algorithm involves stochastic mixture model fitting and depends on the number of components, we evaluate its stability as pairwise ARI across predictions under different seeds or hyperparameters.
+Due to most clustering algorithms being stochastic, we report the best out of ten runs while evaluating the degree of stochasticity in \cref{app:stability}.
+Other cluster evaluation metrics qualitatively match (see \cref{app:moremetrics}).